-GoDaddy’s Business Hosting plans are basically VPS hosting with active management.
-With a VPS server, you have dedicated resources, rather than shared resources.
+GoDaddy’s Business Hosting plans are essentially VPS hosting with active management.
+With a VPS server, you have dedicated resources rather than shared resources.
 It’s a great way to run WordPress or any other resource-intensive app.
 VPS plans are usually technical and difficult to set up, but GoDaddy takes care of the support & setup.
-You can compare it to other good VPS options here.
+It’s comparable to other good VPS options here.

 GoDaddy Pro is GoDaddy’s managed WordPress hosting plan for agencies and freelancers.
 It allows you to manage multiple, but separate WordPress installs from a single dashboard.
 This product competes with similar products from:

 GoDaddy Managed WordPress Hosting vs. GoDaddy Web Hosting